Back

 Buy this property and list it on Airbnb.

 On March 27, 2024, Florida Governor Ron DeSantis signed HB 621, also known as the "Property Rights" bill, into law.
 This groundbreaking legislation aims to protect property owners by expediting the removal of squatters and imposing harsh penalties on those who illegally occupy properties.
-The law, set to take effect on July 1, 2024, has been hailed as the toughest anti-squatting measure in the United States.
+The law, took effect on July 1, 2024, has been hailed as the toughest anti-squatting measure in the United States.

 Key Provisions of the Law